dennisvang/dope/README.md

 The resulting dataset is a subset of the original dataset.

-This type of algorithm is typically used to simplify geographical data, e.g. when zooming a digital map (see e.g. [Django's GEOSGeometry.simplify()][4] based on [GEOS][5]).
+Although line simplification is typically used for geographical data, e.g. when zooming a digital map (see e.g. [Django's GEOSGeometry.simplify()][4] based on [GEOS][5]), this type of algorithm can also be applied to general data reduction, as an alternative (or addition) to conventional filtering or subsampling.
+Some examples:

-However, line simplification can be very useful for data reduction in general, as an alternative to conventional filtering.
+- creating miniature data plots
-For example, it can be used to pre-process time-series data, making it more amenable to feature detection.
+- pre-processing time-series data for feature detection (e.g. peak detection)

 ## Installation